Josee9988/MinifyAll/README.md

 ```

 - RGBA is formatted to hexadecimal.
-- RGB is formatted to 3 digit value hexadecimal.
+- RGB is formatted to a 3-digit hexadecimal value.
-- 6 digit hexadecimal values are formatted to 3 digit value hexadecimal.
+- 6-digit hexadecimal values are formatted to 3-digit hexadecimal values.
 - There are no spaces.
 - There is only one line.
 - Multiline comments removed.